bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- clear sky
+- broken clouds
-- 94% humidity
+- 92% humidity
-- 6 mph wind
+- 5 mph wind
 - 0.07 inches of precipitation in the past 24 hours

 ## Temperature History